 You don’t want any emails or messages coming through, vibrating the phone, and distracting you from the task at hand, which is to make the employer interviewing you, see value in you.

-Much like any interview, you will need to prepare before it by researching the company, the person interviewing you – and your own job history.
+Much like any interview, you will need to prepare for your video interview by researching the company, the person interviewing you – and your own job history.

 You will get a lot of conventional questions, as well as unusual questions, so be sure to have a firm grasp of the company you are applying it.
-You can read the company’s website and their investor’s report to help you there.
-Investor’s reports are publicly available and are usually in the About section of a company website.
+You can read the company’s website and make a list of the top 30 technical questions you are likely to get based on the job description.

 Then research the person who is interviewing you.
 This helps you understand who this person is as a professional.
 So be sure to check their LinkedIn page.
-Try to find commonalities with them.
+Try to find mutual professional interests with them.

 Finally, go back through your own job history in your resume and make sure you have everything memorised.
 The person interviewing you will ask you questions about your work, so it will pay to have answers on hand, ready to go.

 The most important video resume tip we have is for you to prepare well.
 Use the STAR method to shape your answers, and make sure you include evidence to support your answers.
 Check out our Job Interview Training support services to help you succeed in your next video interview in Australia.